Instance-specific linear relaxations of semidefinite optimization problems: Solutions to underlying problems

 In Figure~\ref{Erd\H{o}sExperiments} we compare the performance of the $GW$, $z_{SP_{\mathcal{S}}}$ and $z_{SD_{\mathcal{S}}}$ relaxation by means of the quotient $\frac{z_{SP_{\mathcal{S}}}}{z_{SD_{\mathcal{S}}}}$ on random graphs d-regular sampled the uniform distribution over those graphs, for different values of $n$ and $d$.
 For each value of $n$ and $d$, we run $5$ instances of our programs and present the average, maximum and minimum values obtained.
 We set $\mathcal{S} = \mathcal{E}(W) \cup \{e_1,\dots,e_n\}$.

 }

-\subsubsection{Relevant instances}
+\subsection{Relevant instances}

 We test our algorithm on $16$ complete graphs from TSPLIB \cite{reinelt1991tsplib}, an online library of sample instances for the Travelling Salesman Problem and related graph problems.
+These graph are complete weighted graphs and hence we do not report the number of edges of each graph.
 In Table \ref{tableSpecialCompleteGraphs} we present the optimality gap and the LP gap found for these graphs.
 We report as well the size of the cuts obtained following the cut generation technique presented in \ref{cutGeneration}.
 Our algorithm finds the best cut in $7$ of $16$ instances, and a better (or equal) cut than the GW relaxation on $14$ out of the $16$ instances.
-We then present the same quotients on graph $14$ graph instances taken from the Network Repository \cite{nr-aaai15}.
+We then present the same quotients on $14$ graph instances taken from the Network Repository \cite{nr-aaai15} in Table \ref{tableSpecialSparseGraphs}.
+Since of these graphs are weighted and some are not, we do not report the number of edges of each graph.
 Our algorithm finds the best cut in $8$ of the $14$ instances, and a better (or equal) cut than the GW relaxation on $10$ out of the $14$ instances.

 \comment{

 }

 \comment{